Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 > Traceability offline mode
 ```
 Answer ALL questions when prompted (environment / team / connectivity with Gateway) to get the correct agent configuration
-4. Install the agent
+5. Install the agent

-Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (binaries / envrionment variables) based on the provided answers.
+Once you answered all questions, the Axway central CLI will create an Amplify platform environment that will host the usage report as well as local files (`traceability_agent` binary file / `ta_env_vars.env` file containing the agent configuration) based on the provided answers.

 The local files need to be copied on the Gateway machine as mentioned in the CLI output.